selenozkan/QAFI/README.md

 ### Requirements for Calculating Sequence-Based Features:

-- ***Three sequence-based features (Blosum62, PSSM, Shannon's entropy)*** (.arff format):
+- **Three sequence-based features (Blosum62, PSSM, Shannon's entropy)** (.arff format):
     - The three sequence/MSA based features can be retrieved using the `PatMut.py` pipeline developed by Natàlia Padilla.
-For a detailed description of this pipeline, of  refer [here] (https://github.com/NataliaSirera/patmut).
+For a detailed description of this pipeline, please refer [here](https://github.com/NataliaSirera/patmut).
     - The output of this script, ARFF file, includes a list of features for the variants of the protein (.arff file format).
 An example output can be found [here](/demo/Q9Y375.arff).

 ### Requirements for Calculating Structure-Based Features: